-The Satish & Yasmin Gupta College of Business has launched a new Doctor of Business Administration (DBA) program and is now accepting applications for its first class, which will enter in fall 2014.
+Time is running out to join the inaugural class of Satish & Yasmin Gupta College of Business Doctor of Business Administration (DBA) students.
+Applications are due May 1 for the program's first students, who will enter in fall 2014.
 The three-year, 60-credit-hour program is one of fewer than a dozen AACSB-accredited programs in the United States and the first in Texas.

 "Our DBA program offers an intense, challenging curriculum centered on building strategic approaches to solving existing business problems," said Director of Executive Learning Rodney Williams, who will oversee the new program.
 "Coursework won't be limited to the theoretical.
 Our students will actively test researched theories within their own workplaces."